novr1512/saudi_aqar_price_prediction/README.md

 # saudi_aqar_price_prediction

+This project predicts houses prices data, collected from Aqar website.
+We performed linear regression algorithm to predict the price according to different features the house may have, size, floors, pools, and number of rooms.

 ## About the dataset

 The dataset is collected and scrapped from [Aqar website](https://sa.aqar.fm/).
 The chosen cities are Riyadh, Jeddah, Dammam, and Al-Khobar.
 This dataset focused on the rental houses.

 ### Dataset Dictionary